Must See DTLA Art Exhibits

 Welcome to the Dollhouse (On View Jan.
 20 – April 8, 2018)

 Welcome to the Dollhouse showcases works from MOCA’s permanent collection that address domesticity.
 Exploring this exhibit you will discover playful portrayals of domestic spaces and versions of the home.
 You will find a driveway, foyer, living room, kitchen, bedroom, bathroom and even a yard.
 You can unveil strategic messaging through this art and design that delivers both melancholy, as well as romantic notions.
-Not only is this experience Insa-worthy, but these repurposed household objects create a unique collection unlike anything ever experienced before.
+Not only is this experience Insta-worthy, but these repurposed household objects create a unique collection unlike anything ever experienced before.

 Hauser & Wirth Los Angeles